Quantum Deformed Neural Networks: Quantum implementation

 \subsection{Modifications for classical simulations}

 In this paper we will provide classical simulations of the quantum neural networks introduced above for a restricted class of designs.
-We do this for two reasons: first to convince the reader that the quantum layers hold promise (even though we can not simulate the proposed architecture in it's full glory due to the lack of access to a quantum computer) and second, to show that these ideas can be interesting as new designs, even ``classically'' (by which we mean architectures that can be executed on a classical computer).
+We do this for two reasons: first to convince the reader that the quantum layers hold promise (even though we can not simulate the proposed architecture in its full glory due to the lack of access to a quantum computer) and second, to show that these ideas can be interesting as new designs, even ``classically'' (by which we mean architectures that can be executed on a classical computer).

-To scale up those simulations, we do the modifications to the setup just explained which are depicted in \figref{fig:circuits} (c).
+To parallelize the computations for different output neurons, we do the modifications to the setup just explained which are depicted in \figref{fig:circuits} (c).
 We clone the input activation register $M$ times, an operation that quantum mechanically is only approximate \citep{NielsenChuang} but exact classically.
 Then we associate the $j$-th copy to the $j$-th row of the weight matrix, thus forming pairs for each $j=1,\dots, M$:

 Fixing $j$, we introduce the unitary ${\rm e}^{\frac{2\pi i}{N+1} \mH_j}$ diagonal in the basis $\ket{\bm{h}, \mW_{j,:}}$ as in \eqref{eq:H} and define the new unitary:

 where w.r.t.~\eqref{eq:u_j} we now let $\mD_j$ depend on $j$.
 We denote the eigenvectors of $\tilde{\mU}_j$ by $\ket{\bm{h},\bm{W}_{j,:}}_{\mD_j} = \mD_j \ket{\bm{h},\bm{W}_{j,:}}$ and the eigenvalue is $\varphi(\bm{h},\mW_{j,:})$ introduced in \eqref{eq:varphi}.
 Supposing that we know $p(\bm{h}) =\prod_i p_i(h_i)$, we apply the quantum phase estimation to $\tilde{\mU}_j$ with input: